 I would.
 Provided that I know who is using my data and for what purposes; what kind of tangible benefits I receive in return for giving my consent – and that I can opt-out any time I want with none of my car data stored any more.

 Read also articles:

-Emmanuel Maillard heads the business development of the Automotive industry sector in Tieto Product Development Services.
+Emmanuel Maillard is responsible for the global Automotive business in Tietoevry Create's software engineering services division.
 He has held multiple management positions in sales and business development.
 He is passionate about digital technologies and experienced in navigating in the fast-moving automotive industry business.